Sexual Harassment in the Workplace

-How to File a Claim For Sexual Harassment in the Workplace
+How to File a Sexual Harassment Lawsuit

-If you choose to file a claim for sexual harassment, you have several options.
+If you choose to file a lawsuit for sexual harassment, you have several options.
 You can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC), which handles violations of federal law.
 In addition, the New York State Division of Human Rights handles NYSHRL violations, and the New York City Commission on Human Rights investigates CHRL violations.

-If your claim falls under multiple sexual harassment laws, the three agencies that handle discrimination claims have what is called a “work-sharing agreement.”
+If your case falls under multiple sexual harassment laws, the three agencies that handle discrimination claims have what is called a “work-sharing agreement.”
 This means they cooperate with each other to process your claims.
 There is no need to file a claim with each agency.
 You just need to indicate that you want your claim “cross-filed” with the other agencies.

 Comparing Sexual Harassment Laws